Joe Romm: Early life and career

 Romm was born and grew up in Middletown, New York, the youngest of three sons of Al Romm (1926–1999), managing editor of the Times Herald-Record newspaper, and Ethel Grodzins Romm, an author, journalist, project manager, CEO of an environmental technology company and, later, chair of the Lyceum Society of the New York Academy of Sciences.
-Romm's brother David was the host and producer of Shockwave Radio Theater on KFAI-FM, and his brother Daniel is a retired physician.
 His uncle is physicist Lee Grodzins, and his aunt was library science expert Anne Grodzins Lipow.
 Romm graduated from Middletown High School in 1978.

 The campus of MIT, where Romm earned his Ph.D in physics in 1987.

 Romm attended the Massachusetts Institute of Technology, where he earned a Bachelor of Science degree in 1982 and a Ph.D. in 1987, both in physics.
 In 1987, Romm was awarded an American Physical Society Congressional Science Fellowship for the U.S. House of Representatives, where he provided science and security policy advice on the staff of Representative Charles E. Bennett.

 From 1988 to 1990, Romm worked as Special Assistant for International Security at the Rockefeller Foundation.
 From 1991 to 1993, he was a researcher at the Rocky Mountain Institute.
 He co-authored the 1994 Rocky Mountain Institute Report, Greening the Building and the Bottom Line: Increasing Productivity Through Energy-Efficient Design.
 For the Global Environment and Technology Foundation, he performed the first environmental analysis of a system integrating cogenerating fuel cells, fly wheels, and power electronics aimed at achieving very high-availability power.

 In 1992, Romm published The Once and Future Superpower, a book about America's economic, energy and environmental security.
 In 1993, he wrote Defining National Security: The Nonmilitary Aspects, for the Council on Foreign Relations.
 His 1994 book, Lean and Clean Management, discusses management techniques that can reduce the impact of manufacturing and other industries on the environment while increasing productivity and profits.
-He co-authored, with Charles B. Curtis, "MidEast Oil Forever," the cover story of the April 1996 issue of the Atlantic Monthly, which discussed alternative energy strategies.
 The same year, he co-authored a paper for the ACEEE Summer Study on Energy Efficiency in Buildings on "Policies to Reduce Heat Islands".
 In 1999, Romm published Cool Companies: How the Best Businesses Boost Profits and Productivity by Cutting Greenhouse Gas Emissions.